c2d7fa/zt/README.md

 [Org-roam](https://github.com/org-roam/org-roam) is essentially a port of Obsidian to Emacs, designed for use with Org-mode.
-It has the advantages of plain Org-mode together with the advantages of Obsidian.
-But it also has the disadvantages of both.
-It has quite a few features.
-It shares all the same disadvantages of plain Org-mode, and for the purpose of building a Zettelkasten, I found it somewhat clumsy (not least due to its caching system for storing backlinks), but it may be well-suited if you want something more like a personal wiki and if you're willing to commit to using Emacs long-term.
+It has the advantages of plain Org-mode together with the advantages of Obsidian and has quite a few features.
+But it also has the disadvantages of both, and for the purpose of building a Zettelkasten, I found it somewhat clumsy (not least due to its caching system for storing backlinks), but it may be well-suited if you want something more like a personal wiki and if you're willing to commit to using Emacs long-term.

 [emacs-zettelkasten](https://sr.ht/~ymherklotz/emacs-zettelkasten/) seems to
 have similar goals both zt and zk, but I haven't tried